IOSYS

-IOSYS (イオシス, ioshisu) is a Japanese musical ensemble and dōjin circle from Sapporo, Japan.
-The group is primarily known for producing rearrangements of music from the Touhou Project series of dōjin games.
+IOSYS (イオシス, ioshisu) is a Japanese musical ensemble and doujin circle from Sapporo, Japan.
+The group is primarily known for producing rearrangements of music from the Touhou Project series of shoot 'em up video games.
 They are not signed to a label, instead preferring to release their music through dōjin channels such as the Comiket convention and via their website.
-Their music frequently parodies characters or themes of games such as those of Touhou Project or Atlus's Etrian Odyssey.
-Many of the current members reside in the Hokkaidō or Kantō areas of Japan.
+Their music frequently parodies characters or themes of games such as those of the Touhou Project or Atlus's Etrian Odyssey.

 Flash videos

-IOSYS is generally best known for the Flash movies that go along with their songs.
+IOSYS is best known for the Flash movies that go along with their songs.

-The first Flash movie was a music video for their original song "Farewell 2005 (逝ってよし2005, Itte Yoshi 2005)" sang 2channel's culture, and was published in April 2006.
+The first Flash movie was a music video for their original song "Farewell 2005 (逝ってよし2005, Itte Yoshi 2005)" sang 2channelculture, and was published in April 2006.
 It was created by a dōjin animation producer Kagi (カギ), also known as locker room production.
+IOSYS offered Kagi to create animations for them after being impressed by Kagi's animation entitled "NANAME City".

 In May 2006, IOSYS released the first Touhou Project arrangement CD, (東方風櫻宴, Tōhō Kazakuraen).
 ARM, a main composer of IOSYS, recalled that he was interested in dojin music circles competed with each other for arrangements of the same original music.
 He was inspired by the Touhou Project arrangement song "Help me, EIRINNNNNN!!" created by the dōjin circle COOL&CREATE in 2004.